marcobrianovich/starwars/Resistance_Campaign.md

 * **Lonn Sohn**, would-be smuggler and captain of the Helping Hand, a banged-up Hypedeen Systems Type-81 Bacta Tanker.
 * **Nal Laxo**, retired bounty hunter who started out as an Imperial Stormtrooper during the Battle of Endor.
 Nal is Lonn's friend/body guard and crew member.
 * **Sahlee Farseer**, a mysterious 14-year-old girl with suspected Force powers.
-Sahlee was a stowaway on the Helping Hand who Lonn Sohn is trying to look after.
-She won't talk about her background.
+Sahlee was a stowaway on the Helping Hand who Lonn Sohn took pity on and has unofficially adopted.
+Sahlee is smart and tough but she won't talk about her background.
 * **BD-71**, A "free" droid (a small number of advanced droids who own themselves and have official galactic citizenship).
 BD-71 was an advanced prototype battledroid from the Trade Federation who escaped his unit and joined a group of free droids that called itself "the clankers".

 ### The opponents